Practicing Gratitude in Troubling Times

 My biggest reminder is that I get this one life, and there are still so many things I want to do with it.
 I truly am grateful to be alive.

 1) Journal or practice a mindful exercise/reflection.
 If you're having trouble getting started on this exercise, take a look at the immediate things in front of you and build from there: For example, you are alive!
 You have access to basic resources like food, water, and shelter.
 You have your health!
 You have caring family and friends.

 2) Immerse your senses.
 Take yourself on a sensory journey - grab your favorite beverage (e.g. hot chocolate, latte, etc) and close your eyes, savoring every moment as you sip.
 Love clean sheets?
 Take a few minutes to enjoy the warm fabric out of the dryer with your skin, and breathe in the smell of clean laundry.

 3) Go on a walk outside --find gratitude in mother nature.
 Notice the clean air of the trees, the water that the rain brings, or the water of the lakes/oceans.
 Notice the earth beneath your feet that is full of life.

 4) Observe your pet.
 If you have a dog, have you noticed just how present they are able to be in the moment and appreciate their surroundings?
-It doesn't matter how many times they have been on that neighborhood walk, they seem to be excited about it every time.
+It doesn't matter how many times they have been on that neighbourhood walk, they seem to be excited about it every time.
 I don't know if they practice gratitude, but they sure are excited!

 How do you like to practice gratitude?
 What are your tips for finding gratitude when life is tough?
-I'd love to hear from you - respond to this post or share with us on Twitter.
+I'd love to hear from you - respond to this post or share it with us on Twitter.